SmartCorrelatedSelection#

 With fit()

-the transformer finds the correlated variables and selects the one to keep.
+, the transformer finds the correlated variables and selects the ones to keep.

 With transform()